whodevrajverma/CPPsite2/README.md

 * **Recent Curation:** The updated data were curated from literature published between 2012 and 2015.

 * **Focus on Diversity:** A major focus of this update is the inclusion of CPPs with diverse chemical modifications.

+## Note
+* **Please convert all the .fasta files in.rtf format or download it directly from the server.**

 ## Key Features